k3vnb/Sass-Media-Landing-Page/README.md

 # Squash Media
-### This is a demo portfolio piece draft.
+### This is a demo landing page piece for SCSS stylings with CSS Animation.
 12/15/17
 ### by **Kevin Boyle**

 ## Description